thanasistrisp/Project-Emiris/exercise3/README.md

 ## 4.1.
 Architecture

-Our unsupervised learning model is comprised of two parts; the encoder and the decoder.
-The autoencoder that os developed in this project always has an input layer of 784 neurons (28x28 pixels flattened), a latent layer with as many neurons as the dimension of the latent space and an output layer of 784 neurons.
+Our unsupervised learning model is composed of two parts; the encoder and the decoder.
+First the input ($28\times28$ pixels flattened) passes through the encoder, to produce the latent layer.
+The decoder, which has the similar ANN structure, then produces the output only using the compressed representation.
+The dimensionality of the input and output are exactly the same.
+The goal is to get an output identical with the input.
 The latent dimension will always be less than 50 to ensure that the encodings have a much smaller dimension than initial dimension of our data.
 Up to 5 hidden connected layers will be used.
 Other hyperparameters are explained in `best_model_analysis.ipynb`, where the model is optimized based on its validation loss using random search provided by the Optuna framework.
 Overfitting is also handled by using early stopping and manual observation of the training and validation loss in each epoch.
 Epochs are set to max 50 epochs for all models.

 ### 4.1.1.
 Dense Autoencoder

 We start as a stack of fully-connected neural layers (a linear operation in which every input is connected to every output by a weight followed by a non-linear activation function).
 As we can see from the best trials Optuna returns, no model overfits.
 The lowest validation loss we can yield is about 0.075.
-For the best models, the ReLU or GELU activation functions and NAdam or Adamax optimizers are the most sutitable for the hidden layers and the sigmoid function for the output layer (classification problem).
+For the best models, the ReLU or GELU activation functions and NAdam or Adamax optimizers are the most suitable for the hidden layers and the sigmoid function for the output layer (classification problem).
 Regarding the batch size, the model exhibits a better behavior with smaller batch sizes (32, 64).
 Simpler models with 1-2 hidden layers are better than more complex ones.
 Early stopping does not happen in most of the cases as epochs are not too many and the model does not overfit.
 As expected, better validation loss is achieved with higher latent space dimensionality, because a higher portion of the initial information is retained.

 ### 4.1.2.
 Convolutional Autoencoder